 For example, it has a lot of calories which can lead to obesity or at least weight changes.
 But, since the babies of guinea pigs need good and nutritious foods, they can consume the alfalfa hay after the breastfeeding period, so don’t worry too much about their weight when they are young.

-These pellets are good for the guinea pig pups because they contain a lot of vitamins and minerals.
-Just make sure to not make the mistake of giving the guinea pig babies the pellets made for hamsters, rabbits or similar small animals.
+These pellets are good for guinea pig pups because they contain many vitamins and minerals.
+Just make sure not to make the mistake of giving the guinea pig babies the pellets made for hamsters, rabbits, or similar small animals.

-Timothy hay contains a bit less calcium than alfalfa, and also a bit less protein.
+Timothy hay contains less calcium than alfalfa and a bit less protein.
 Usually, the guinea pig babies need all the calories, calcium, vitamins, and minerals they can get (once the breastfeeding stage is over).

 How Much Hay Can the Guinea Pig Babies Consume?

-The grown guinea pigs must eat hay every single day and the serving size must be ‘the size of their own body’ every single day!
-This means the babies should eat a bit less than adult guinea pigs.
+The grown guinea pigs must eat hay every single day, and the serving size a day must be ‘the size of their own body’!
+This means the babies should eat less than adult guinea pigs.

-However, the guinea pig pups will not quite ‘understand’ the solid foods like produce right away.
-Still, the best foods for guinea pig babies that are a bit more grown are the fresh produce with lower amounts of sugars or calcium (once the pups grow up a little bit).
+However, the guinea pig pups will not quite ‘understand’ solid foods like produce right away.
+Still, the best foods for guinea pig babies that are a bit more grown are a fresh produce with lower amounts of sugars or calcium (once the pups grow up a little bit).
 Use our diet lists to see what foods guinea pigs can eat.

 What Nutrients Are Most Needed to the Guinea Pig Babies?

-It is very important that the guinea pig babies receive enough vitamin C and calcium.
-The vitamin C is needed for scurvy prevention.
+The baby guinea pigs must receive enough vitamin C and calcium.
+Vitamin C is needed for scurvy prevention.
 Scurvy is a disease that occurs with a deficit of vitamin C and manifests with: rough coat, loss of appetite, fatigue, diarrhea, and weight loss.